cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

     You can see the status of the request in your [Hugging Face account settings](https://huggingface.co/settings/gated-repos).

-!!! tip

-    It's recommended that you use [tmux](https://github.com/tmux/tmux/wiki/)
-    sesions for this tutorial.
-Otherwise, you'll need to use multiple terminals and multiple SSH connections.
-You'll also need to set environment variables multiple times.

 ## Download the Llama 3.1 405B model and set up a head node

 First, follow the